 Visma as Data Processor

-Moreover, the self-assessment regime maps out the privacy abilities, skills, weaknesses, and assesses risk and facilitates mitigation of risk, in addition to a series of security areas.
+Moreover, the self-assessment regime maps out the privacy abilities, skills, weaknesses, assesses risk and facilitates mitigation of risk, in addition to a series of security areas.

 Lastly, mitigation is systemised in a ticketing system and monitored through a live index to ensure progress and detect bottlenecks.